You are here

 Lexus’s entry into that fierce bloodbath that almost defines whether a brand can succeed as premium: the compact sports saloon.
 For if you can make it against the 3-Series and C-Class and A4, you’ll get great visibility on the road, and a decent chance of drawing buyers into bigger cars later.
 Lexus has been conventional enough in many respects: the size and the chassis and the rear-drive layout are bang on the money.
-But the drivetrain choices are pretty eccentric: no diesel, but instead a 2.5-litre petrol with hybrid for the IS 300h giving fine economy and CO2, and a thirsty and none too powerful petrol V6 in the IS 250.
+But the drivetrain choices are pretty eccentric: no diesel, but instead a 2.5-litre petrol with hybrid for the IS 300h giving fine economy and CO2, or a 2.0-litre turbo petrol.

 For gentle running, the hybrid powertrain is fine.
 It’s extremely quiet, and the CVT slurs away almost unnoticeably.
 This is the way to get excellent economy, although we do wish the hybrid system defaulted to electric more often.
 Trouble is, when you demand any performance, the system feels laggy, and the rise and fall of the revs is disconcertingly out of sync with changes in road speed.
 It’s acceptable for occasional overtaking, but no fun on a twisty road.
 And yet the chassis is very capable of being thrown around.
 Almost invites it, actually, thanks to well-damped body motions, sharp steering and good balance.
 And the ride isn’t at all bad.
 It’s firm-ish, but traverses most sharp road events with quiet equanimity.
 The bodykitted F-Sport gets useful extra spec for drivers: sportier seats, adaptive dampers and clever reconfigurable instruments, as well as a noise synthesiser to cover up some of the oddball revving behaviour.